How to Improve Your Credit Score

-Improving your credit score is often linked to credit cards, which can be frustrating for people who prefer to avoid debt.
-If you feel stuck or excluded by that advice, you are not alone.
+Improving your credit score is almost always linked to getting a credit card.
+For people who prefer to live debt-free or want to strictly avoid the temptation of revolving credit, this advice can feel frustrating and exclusive.
+If you feel stuck, you are not alone.

-This article is written for beginners who want to build a solid credit profile without adding credit cards to their financial life.
-No pressure.
-No shortcuts.
+This article is written for everyday consumers who want to build a solid FICO® score without adding credit cards to their financial life.
+No pressure to borrow.
+No risky shortcuts.
+Just practical, proven methods to establish creditworthiness in the U.S. financial system.

 Why Your Credit Score Matters Beyond Borrowing